Moorgate tube crash: Clearing up

-Work on removing the bodies and clearing the wreckage from the tunnel began after the last casualty had been removed.
-With no casualties remaining, the Fire Brigade were able to use flame cutting equipment.
+Work on removing the bodies and clearing the wreckage from the tunnel began after the last live casualty had been removed.
+With no living casualties remaining, the Fire Brigade were able to use flame cutting equipment.
 After the third carriage was cut free from the second, at 1:00 am on 1 March the third carriage began to be winched back down the track; as it began moving a body that no-one had seen fell from the wreckage and onto the track.
 According to Joseph Milner, the chief fire officer of the London Fire Brigade, the body gave "the first indication of how protracted would be the work ahead".
 Once the carriage had been removed, a doctor again checked for further signs of living casualties; none were found.